openUC2/UC2-GIT/MDK/Readme.md

 *   Interface to bridge UC2 to any external component
-*   Sidelength ("50 mm" cube)
+*   Dimensions of the "50 mm" Cube unit
-    *   Distance from hole to hole 40mm
+    *   Distance from hole to hole 40 mm
-    *   Distance from face to face is 49,8mm – to incorporate inprecision of the printer
+    *   Distance from face to face is 49,8 mm – to incorporate inprecision of the printer
 *   Beam-path goes perpendicular and through center of the cubes’ faces
 *   Centrosymmetric
-*   Screws + Ballmagnets
+*   Screws in the cube fit on Ballmagnets of the Baseplate
-*   Interfacing with Thorlabs part out of the box
+*   Compatible with Thorlabs 1" Cage System
-*   Electric connection through baseplate (magnets, rectifier)
+*   Electric connection through baseplate (wires connected to magnets, rectifier)
 *   Integer of 1x1; Design allows easy adaption to 2x1 modules
 *   Magnetic plates can close the open faces (shading)
-*   Flat-head screws (DIN ISO 912, M3x18mm) connect lid + cube; also at the opposite side
+*   Flat-head screws (DIN ISO 912, M3x18mm) connect lid + cube; also at the bottom of the Cube Body
 *   Worm screws (DIN ISO906, M3x5mm) are put in all other holes for magnetic connection
 *   Function can be put into the cube by a special insert
 *   Electronics